FISdiz/FISdiz/README.md

 Hi 👋, I'm Felipe Salazar, A passionate Android Developer and Industrial Designer 👨‍💻 from Santiago, Chile

-- Age : 31
+- Age : 32
 - Skills : Java and Kotlin development languages, MVP and MVVM architecture, API consumption, database and Git.
 - Studies: Android Developer [Desafio Latam] && Industrial Design [Universidad de Chile]

-- 🔭 I’m currently looking for a job
+- 🔭 Currently working as a programmer && IT Assistant
 - 📫 How to reach me: felipe.salazar.di@gmail.com
-- ⚡ Fun fact: I'm a 3D modeler who hopes to develop his own video game.
+- ⚡ Fun fact: I'm a 3D modeler, i do some characters on Blender

 <br/>